oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/objective-functions/mse.rst.txt

 .. * limitations under the License.
 .. *******************************************************************************/

+.. _mse:

 Mean Squared Error Algorithm
 =============================

 At this moment, the documentation for Mean Squared Error Algorithm is only available in `Developer Guide for Intel(R) DAAL <https://software.intel.com/en-us/daal-programming-guide-mean-squared-error-algorithm>`_.

+.. note:: Mean Squared Error Algorithm is not supported on GPU.